 See the article in The Ticker Tape®: Managing the Strike Count: How to Avoid Good Faith Violations.

 With timely articles and webcasts, an extensive library of how-to videos, and an immersive curriculum, our comprehensive resources will help you become a well-known trader.

 Our Education Center also offers specialized and personal learning paths – just log in, tell us about your mission and interests, then choose a topic you want to learn more about.
 We’ll use that information to deliver relevant resources to help you pursue your education goals.

 Also, be sure to check out live market coverage and education from our media affiliate, the USB Network.*

 *USB Network is brought to you by USB Media Productions Company.
 USB Media Productions Company and USB, Inc. are separate but affiliated subsidiaries of USB Holding Corporation.
 USB Media Productions Company is not a financial adviser, registered investment advisor, or broker-dealer.

 Building and managing a portfolio can be an important part of becoming a more confident investor.
 Interested in learning about rebalancing?
 Our Education Coaches offer weekly webcasts on the Building Blocks of a Self-Directed Portfolio; check out this recorded session on the Portfolio Rebalancing Process.

-For a deeper dive, log in to your USB account to access the Simple Steps for a Retirement Portfolio course, offering step-by-step instructions on how to build a retirement-focused portfolio.
-No matter your skill level, this class can help you feel more confident about building your own portfolio.
+For a deeper dive, log in to your USB account to access the Simple Steps for a Retirement Portfolio course, which offers step-by-step instructions on building a retirement-focused portfolio.
+No matter your skill level, this class can help you feel more confident about building your portfolio.

-You can get the answers to questions not covered here from USB, our Virtual Agent or in our Help Center.
+You can get the answers to questions not covered here from USB, our Virtual Agent, or our Help Center.
 After you log in to your account, click Support at the top of any page on the site, then Ask Ted or Help Center.